eliaspr/SkullKing/readme.md

 git clone https://github.com/eliaspr/SkullKing
 ```

-Inside the `src` directory, run the following command to start a local instance of the SkullKing server:
+Next, run the following command to start a local instance of the SkullKing server:

 ```shell
 gradlew bootRun